 As shown in the top graph above, for most of the past three years, home buyers have seen tremendously low interest rates -- almost always under 4.5%.
-Over the past two years those interest rates have been steadily declining to the current historically low rate of 2.73%.
-Never have we seen rates this low.
-The second graph above illustrates trends in the local unemployment rate -- which has trended downward over the past several years but which skyrocketed up to as high as 10.2% due to COVID-19 but has slowly dropped since then.
+Over the past two years those interest rates steadily declined to a historic low rate of 2.67% in December 2020.
+Rates have started to rise again, since that time, to their current level of 3.17% The second graph illustrates trends in the local unemployment rate , which was mostly between 2% and 3% for several years but then climbed to 10.2% due to COVID-19 before declining again.
 A (usually) low local unemployment rate and low mortgage interest rates help our local housing market remain stable.